Mambo-Token/Solidcoins/China.md

 ## Risks:
 General risk of cryptocurrencies.
 Risk of collateral loosing in value.
+This then may lead to $China go below the aimed price range.
 Human errors.

 ## Socials: